 Here’s a sobering reality:

 In Australia, three quarters of people who take their own lives are men.
-Their minds pose a greater threat to their lives than cancer or heart failure.
-It’s clear that gender is a huge risk factor for suicide, and the construction industry is mostly men.
+You see, gender is a huge risk factor for suicide, and the construction industry is mostly men.

 But even among the male population, construction workers are more likely to end their lives.